 Additionally, make sure you are using the right cleaning products for the type(s) of flooring you have.
 Using the wrong cleaning products can result in what appears to be a clean dry floor turning into a slip-n-slide when the floor gets wet and the leftover dried cleaning product on the surface emulsifies.

-For places that have repeated slip risk, anti-slip mats and having workers wear slip-resistant footwear can make a big difference.
-In environments with a high slippage risk, industrial-grade floor mats and specialized drainage systems may be necessary.
+For work environments that have higher slip risk, anti-slip mats and enforcing workers to use slip-resistant footwear can make a big difference.
+In some cases, industrial-grade floor mats and specialized drainage systems may be necessary.

 Some trip hazards can be caused by a building deficiency, such as a raised corner or crack in a concrete flooring section.
 Depending on the business space lease agreement, business owners may need to send notice to the facility management company to get it repaired, or have a contractor repair it themselves.